 Essentially, Atlas VPN supports only two protocols on Windows:

-Choosing to adopt a next-gen protocol without ensuring that you support the most popular and well-documented one does not seem wise to me.
+Choosing to adopt a next-gen protocol without ensuring you support the most popular and well-documented one does not seem wise to me.

 Regardless, with the issue resolved, let's get down to the speed test results with IKEv2 enabled.

 From then on, I went through one of my life's most frustrating reviewing experiences.
 And it had nothing to do with performance itself.
 However, after running an initial test on Romania Bucharest that showcased the blazing fast speed and low latency, I switched to Madrid – Spain.

 This caused Atlas VPN's client to get stuck trying to connect to a VPN server in Spain.
 As a result, I had to do the following two things: disable the Kill Switch (it was not on by default) to stop losing my connection while Atlas was hanging while trying to connect, close the VPN client and connect to my following desired location.

 Now let's take a look at the numbers: